 If you know you'll be pumping full-time after giving birth, it's wise to start preparing during your pregnancy.
-Not only does this help you to be mentally and practically well-prepared, but you can also make choices now that will make a difference in your daily routine later on.
-Full-time pumping means using a breast pump as the primary way to feed your baby, for example, because latching isn't working, your baby was born prematurely, or you need to return to work quickly.
+This not only helps you to be mentally and practically well-prepared, but you can also make choices now that will make a difference in your daily routine later.
+Full-time pumping means using a breast pump as the primary method of feeding your baby, for example, if breastfeeding isn't possible, your baby was born prematurely, or you need to return to work quickly.
 In this situation, a good breast pump is essential.

 What exactly is full-time pumping?

-Full-time pumping means pumping several times a day to maintain milk supply and provide enough nutrition.
+Full-time pumping means pumping multiple times a day to maintain milk production and provide enough nutrition.
 This can sometimes be challenging, especially if you also have to work or care for another child.
-Therefore, it's important to make the right preparations so that pumping is as efficient and comfortable as possible.
+Therefore, it's important to make the right preparations so that pumping runs as efficiently and comfortably as possible.

 Which breast pump is best for full-time pumping?

-The best breast pump for full-time pumping is one that you can use quickly and easily, but that is also comfortable and reliable.
-These are the most important features to look for:
+The best breast pump to buy for full-time pumping is one that you can use quickly and easily, but that is also comfortable and reliable.
+Here are the most important features to look for:

 -